 - In the dropdown menu, change the format to SVG.

-Homework is no longer checked for citizens of Russia.
+The chat is not available for citizens of Russia.

-- Redraw 8 icons from the image below (theme: public catering, there are a total of 24 icons to choose from).
+- Redraw 8 icons from the image below (theme is public catering, there are a total of 24 icons for you to choose from).
 Use all the tools you know, as well as the Pen tool we learned in this lesson.

 - Advanced difficulty task.
-Optional to complete.
-Choose 4 icons, simplify them (reduce the number of elements), and make the outline thicker.
+Completion is optional.
+Choose 4 icons, simplify them (reduce the number of elements), and make the stroke thicker.

-- Prepare all the drawn icons and export them in Svg format into two separate folders (light, regular – for thick outlines).
-Make sure the icons have understandable names.
+- Prepare all the drawn icons and export them in Svg format into two separate folders (light, regular – for thick ones).
+Make sure the icons have clear names.
 Place the two folders in a zip archive.
 Learn to archive files on your own if you don't know how.

-In this lesson, you became acquainted with advanced techniques for working with curves.
+In this lesson, you got acquainted with advanced techniques for working with curves.
 By combining this knowledge with Boolean operations, you can draw icons and illustrations of any complexity.
 But this is more the specialization of a graphic designer.
-It is important for us to learn how to edit icons and adapt them to the desired style.
+It is important for us to learn how to edit icons and adjust them to the desired style.

 I want to congratulate you on completing the course!
-If you had your homework checked, please write to me on Instagram so I can create a personal certificate of successful completion for you.
+If you had homework checks, please message me on Instagram so I can create a personal certificate of successful completion for you.